 Amika Soulfood is built around sea buckthorn extract -- one of the most nutrient-dense plant oils available, rich in omega fatty acids, vitamin E, and beta-carotene.
 The result is a mask that delivers real moisture and antioxidant protection alongside a genuinely luxurious application feel.
 It's thick and creamy without feeling heavy, spreads evenly, and rinses cleanly.

-The honest caveat: at $36, it's priced similarly to Olaplex No. 8 but without the bond-repair chemistry.
-If your hair's primary issue is structural damage from bleach or heat, Olaplex delivers more.
+The honest caveat: at $36, it's priced similarly to Olaplex No. 8 but without the bond-focused chemistry.
+If your hair's primary issue is bleach or heat damage, Olaplex is the more targeted choice.
 If your primary issue is dryness and you want a premium weekly mask that performs consistently, Amika Soulfood is excellent.

 7. Redken All Soft Mega Mask -- Best for Extremely Dry or Coarse Hair